Igglybuff/linky/README.md

 ### Searching and sending a link to JDownloader

 `linky push --link $(linky search --indexer orion --query "White Boy Rick") --downloader jdownloader`

+### Checking the status of your downloads

+`linky status`

+### Planned features
+All subcommands:
+- [ ] Implement a more convenient way of searching and pushing in the same command
+- [ ] Implement taking a comma-separated list of URLs as input
+- [ ] Implement the `--silence` feature to suppress informational log output
+- [ ] Implement pyLoad integration
+- [ ] Implement human-readable output as a default with `--json` as an optional alternative (and maybe `--pretty-print` too)

+`linky search`:
+- [ ] Implement a `--results` option to print the first n URLs returned from Orion API as a comma-separated list
+- [ ] Implement a `--hosters` option to set the 1-click-host source
+- [ ] Implement keyword search by default, with ability to override with `--imdb`, `--tvdb`, or `--tmdb` instead
+- [ ] Implement a `--quality` option to set the preferred video quality to return

+`linky status`:
+- [ ] Implement `--all` option to output a report for everything in your download manager